Since the creation of the world’s first ETF in Canada in 1990, ETFs have become very popular for their low-cost, diversified investment offerings.

 How on XGRO ETF on Wealthsimple Trade

-Unlike Questrade, Wealthsimple Trade allows commission-free ETFs and stocks trading.
+Unlike Questrade, Wealthsimple Trade allows commission-free ETFs and stock trading.

 Even though this broker has a relatively higher management fee between 0.4-0.5%, the commission-free trading will help you save more in the long run.